How to Change Father’s Attitudes Towards Breastfeeding Through Education

 The IIFAS is the chosen tool for assessing the success or failure of the intervention.
 As previously mentioned, a complete literature review was conducted before the development of the intervention.
 Through the literature review, it was found that the IIFAS was successful in assessing intervention effectiveness.

-When using the IIFAS, fathers’ attitudes are considered positively changed towards breastfeeding when scores range from 70-85 (De la Mora et al., 1999).
-Complete and honest answers are vital to survey results’ reliability.
-Upholding the integrity of the intervention will be done by ensuring participant confidentiality and privacy.
-The three studies mentioned above used the IIFAS to study pre-and post-intervention survey results and assess how the father’s attitudes changed.
+When using the IIFAS, fathers’ attitudes positively change towards breastfeeding when scores range from 70-85 (De la Mora et al., 1999).
+Complete and honest answers are vital to the survey results’ reliability.
+Upholding the integrity of the intervention was done by ensuring participant confidentiality and privacy.
+The three studies mentioned above used the IIFAS to study pre- and post-intervention survey results and assess how the father’s attitudes changed.
 The studies looked at different populations and demographics to determine success.

 Measures